varunsk00/Logo-IDE/README.md

 Varun:
 * Created controller package
     * ParserController.java
          * Application Class that organizes multiple Slogo Workspaces/Tabs, Header, and Footer into a BorderPane and executes animation loop
          * Handles program-wide language switching
      * GUIButtons.java
-          * Class that creates all Buttons and Combo Boxes that involve Gauzi controls, including loading .logo files, loading image files, getting Help, and setting GUI preferences like background color, pen color, language, etc.
+         * Class that creates all Buttons and Combo Boxes that involve GUI controls, including loading .logo files, loading image files, getting Help, and setting GUI preferences like background color, pen color, language, etc.
          * Holds states representative of the Buttons being pressed or not pressed (Boolean for Buttons and String for Combo Box)
      * Sliders.java
          * Creates Sliders for zooming and resizing the TurtleViews on screen
      * Header.java
          * Organizes GUIButtons and Sliders into a JavaFX VBox
      * DirectionalButtons.java
          * Class to create the four directional Buttons to move the Turtle sans TerminalView
      * Footer.java
          * Organizes DirectionalButtons and Variable Explorer into a JavaFX VBox
      * FileSelect.java
          * Handles File Choosing for both .logo and Image files.
 Creates appropriate pop-up window and changes with language
      * ColorSelect.java
          * Handles a JavaFX Colorpicker and associated window to allow for color customization of the pen and background color

 * Created turtle package
      * TurtleView.java